vsg-dev/VulkanSceneGraph/README.md

 VulkanSceneGraphPrototype (VSG) is a prototype for a modern scene graph library built upon Vulkan graphics/compute API.
 The software is written in C++17, and follows the [CppCoreGuidlines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 The source code is published under the [MIT License](LICENSE.md).

+This repository contains basic documentation, C++ headers and source and CMake build scripts to build the prototype libvsg library.
+Additional support libraries and examples are provided in seperate repositories, links to these provided below.

 ## Index of this brief introduction page
 * [Project index](#project-index)
 * [Roadmap](#roadmap)